Influvac Tetra (Influvac Tetra)

 Seek immediate medical attention if you experience:

-- Allergic reaction with swelling of limbs, face, eyes, inside of nose, mouth or throat
+- Severe allergic reactions including swelling of limbs, face, or throat

 Important Warnings